- Ph.D. University of Nevada, Reno, Clinical Psychology

-- Prevention and reduction of emotional and behavioral changes commonly associated with neurological conditions, such as Alzheimer's disease, Lewy Body's disease, stroke, brain tumors, and other diseases that lead to problems with thinking, attending, reasoning, remembering, or problem-solving
+- Living with neurological conditions, such as Alzheimer's disease, Lewy Body's disease, stroke, brain tumors, and other diseases that lead to problems with thinking, attending, reasoning, remembering, or problem-solving

 - Care partner skills training (e.g., behavior management, dialectical behavioral therapy skills group)

-- PSY 671 Practicum in Behavioral and Other Evidence-Based Psychotherapies
+- PSY 671 Practicum in behavioral and other evidence-based therapies

 - PSY 723 Psychopharmacology

 Publications and Presentations

 - Drossel, C., Bruzek, J., & VanPutten, R. (2021).
 Behavioral gerontology.
 In A. Maragakis, C. Drossel, & T. Waltz (Eds.), Applications of behavior analysis in healthcare and beyond.
 Springer International.

 - Drossel, C. , and Trahan, M. (2015).
 Behavioral interventions are first-line treatments for managing changes associated with cognitive decline.
 The Behavior Therapist, 38(5), 126–131.